Installation

 - Open

-- When done, open the editor at
+- The editor opens at

 http://localhost:3002/ycode.